Purity ball: Criticism

+Jessica Valenti criticized purity balls in her 2010 book The Purity Myth.
+She says that the balls' central message is that women's sexuality is controlled by men.
+She further argues that the balls sexualize young girls; the event is often promoted as a "date."
 Writer and feminist Eve Ensler criticizes purity balls for implying that fathers, rather than young women themselves, have the freedom to control whether and with whom the young women engage in sexual intercourse.

 Glamour claims that National Longitudinal Study of Adolescent Health data supports the conclusion that teenagers making virginity pledges, including those promulgated through purity balls, usually do not adhere to the required standard of chastity, and are less prepared to utilize safe sex practices to mitigate the risks when engaging in sexual activity.
 Furthermore, Glamour states that the percentage of teenagers in a given area who have made virginity pledges is positively correlated with the frequency with which sexually transmitted infections occur.
 An article in Time magazine says that there is a scientific controversy as to the efficacy of the virginity pledges at purity balls.

 Opponents of purity balls claim that they encroach upon women's freedom of choice to date whom they please and to make their own independent decisions without the help of men.
 In this view, the philosophy of purity balls implies that young girls are not capable of making their own choices.
 Jennifer Freitag, a Southern Illinois University Carbondale doctoral student, argues that, from a feminist perspective, the purity ball ritual can be considered sexist discrimination as it rarely applies to men, and ignores whether women desire heterosexual marriages.
 Freitag further asserts that the purity balls and virginity pledges give women fewer opportunities to explore their future mates and presume that the girls will marry men, ignoring lesbianism, bisexuality, and transsexualism.
 Also, Freitag claims that purity balls have psychological elements of father–daughter incest.

 Conservative journalist Betsy Hart supports the idea of sexual abstinence prior to marriage.
 However, she has expressed concerns that purity balls are pervaded by a preoccupation with physical chastity which may inadvertently imbue the social construction of girls attending them with erotic attributes.
 She claims that this "sexualizing" shifts attention away from maintenance of the internal moral and spiritual virtue which she believes is required by the tenets of the Christian faith.